-Some people use second mortgages for other uses – and sometimes they are not wise uses.
+Some people use second mortgages for other purposes – and sometimes they are not wise uses of a home's equity.
 It can be tempting to tap a large source of money with a second mortgage, but you have to remember that you’re borrowing against your home.
-In some cases, a second mortgage is the only way to pay for a need.
+That said, if you really need money, a second mortgage is a fairly easy way to get it.

 Disadvantages of Second Mortgages

 The main disadvantage with second mortgages is that you are risking your home by using one.
-This is a serious risk: if you can’t pay the loan back, a second mortgage can be catastrophic.
+This is a serious risk: if you can’t pay the loan back, your lender can potentially foreclose and force you out of your property.
 Make sure that your intended use of funds is worth the risk you’re taking by using a second mortgage.

 Another drawback is that second mortgages have slightly higher rates than senior mortgage rates.
 This is because the second mortgage won’t be paid until the first one is (in the event of a default).
-Because the loan is riskier than a plain-vanilla mortgage, the rate is higher.
-However, the rate may be lower than alternative sources like credit cards.
+Because the loan is riskier than a plain-vanilla mortgage, it costs more.
+However, the rate might still be lower than alternative sources like credit cards and unsecured personal loans.

 Finally, you may have to pay hefty second mortgage fees.
 There are a lot of hoops to jump through and services to pay for.
 Depending on how much you need and how long you’ll need it, a second mortgage may not work simply because of the fees.

 You can get a second mortgage from almost any lender.
 These are big-ticket loans that lenders love.
 A good start is to ask at an institution you’re already working with – like your existing bank or credit union.
 Or, you can try to get your second mortgage from the lender that has your primary mortgage.
 By keeping your business in one place, you might save a few bucks on fees.